sshabahathussain/gama-demo/README.md

 # gama-demo
-Demo for git &amp; github
+Demo for git &amp; github.
+It is a great learning experience.